lcls-psana/psocake/scripts/README.md

 arguments for runClients.py:
   -host HOST          master's host address
-  -server SERVER      Host address of the MongoDB server -npix_min NPIX_MIN  minimum number of pixels for a peak ***Optional, there is a default value -npix_max NPIX_MAX  maximum number of pixels for a peak ***Optional, there is a default value -amax_thr AMAX_THR  maximum value threshold             ***Optional, there is a default value
+  -npix_min NPIX_MIN  minimum number of pixels for a peak ***Optional, there is a default value -npix_max NPIX_MAX  maximum number of pixels for a peak ***Optional, there is a default value -amax_thr AMAX_THR  maximum value threshold             ***Optional, there is a default value